Alex-Oudsen/IN4387/README.txt

 the tests and show whether each test passed or not by printing true or false respectively.

 For extra quick verification of all requirements at once, a shorthand script 'testchecker' is also included.
-Running it will run all tests on all versions of the model through the makefile with 'make tests', but will only report a single output representing if either all the tests passed, or at least one of them failed.
-The simple version of this script only run all tests for the basic model.
+Running it will run all tests on all versions of the model on a model of the users choice.
+It still uses the makefile with 'make tests', but will only report a single output representing if either all the tests passed, or at least one of them failed.